NicolaiCushnir/learn-postgres/README.md

 12. see content the table: `select * from name_table;`

-13. Put inside to the table:
+13. put inside to the table:
 `insert into users values(2, 'Vasea', 21);`

 14. see container table: